Gabys

 The architecture of De Gamles By School gives back to a historical area in Copenhagen.
 We designed the city school with a focus on circular construction and supporting a creative learning environment as well as community between neighbours.
 After school, the building opens up to local associations, interested citizens and elderly from the district's care centres.

 Inside the school, natural daylight flows in from skylights and windows in the façade.
 To ensure openness in the house, there is transparency up through several levels of the building and between some of the rooms.
-We have consistently used warm materials and colours such as wood and yellow bricks, creating a pleasant atmosphere.
+We have consistently used warm materials and colors such as wood and yellow bricks, creating a pleasant atmosphere.
 The school is well-balanced between quiet, intimate learning environments and green gardens, where children can go and be active in nature.

 Client